carpentries-lab/deep-learning-intro/paper.md

 and promoting alt-texts for pictures.

 The lesson is split into a general introduction, and 3 episodes that cover 3 distinct increasingly more complex deep learning problems.
-Each of the deep learning problems is approached using the same 10-step deep learning workflow (REFERENCE https://carpentries-incubator.github.io/deep-learning-intro/1-introduction.html#deep-learning-workflow).
+Each of the deep learning problems is approached using the same 10-step deep learning workflow (https://carpentries-incubator.github.io/deep-learning-intro/1-introduction.html#deep-learning-workflow).
 By going through the deep learning cycle three times with different problems, learners become increasingly confident in applying this deep learning workflow to their own projects.

 # Feedback
 This course was taught 12 times over the course of 3 years, both online and in-person, by the Netherlands eScience Center